Cprakhar/DRC-Platform/frontend/frontend-tech-spec.md

 - **Admin Review:**
   - Admin dashboard for reviewing, approving, or rejecting disasters
   - Status and admin info displayed for each disaster
-- **Resource & Social Media Integration:**
+- **Resource Integration:**
   - Map and list of resources per disaster
-  - Real-time social media and resource updates via WebSocket
+  - Real-time resource updates via WebSocket
-- **Image Verification:**
-  - Upload or link image, verify via Gemini API, display result
 - **Official Updates:**
-  - Aggregated feed from FEMA, Red Cross, etc.
+  - Aggregated feed from GDACS (first page only)

+## Official Updates Page
+- `/official-updates` displays the latest official disaster news from GDACS.
+- Fetches updates via `/api/official-updates` (Next.js API proxy).
+- Listens for real-time updates via WebSocket (`official_updates` event).
+- UI updates in real time and is wrapped in the main `Layout` for consistent navigation.

 ## Accessibility & Best Practices
 - All interactive elements are keyboard accessible